FOX Sports News – Brazilian Coaches Taking Over U.S. Beach Volleyball

 “The purse is bigger in Brazil and the indoor players will go back,” Guimares said.
 “Volleyball is a more consistent sport in Brazil –there will always be at least 12 professional tournaments a year in Brazil– this isn’t so in the U.S.”

-In addition to their private training sessions and collegiate coaching, all three work in the volleyball mecca of Manhattan Beach, Calif., for Club Team Wave, which was started and run by Daron Forbes.
+In addition to their private training sessions and collegiate coaching, all three work in the volleyball mecca of Manhattan Beach, Calif and Deerfield Beach, FL for Carioca Volleyball Club.